Native Americans in popular culture

 The portrayal of Indigenous people of the Americas in popular culture has oscillated between the fascination with the noble savage who lives in harmony with nature, and the stereotype of the uncivilized Red Indian of the traditional Western genre.
-The common depiction of Indigenous Americans and their relationship with European colonists has changed over time.
-Today indigenous Americans are fully modern peoples who retain much of their cultural beliefs and traditional practices.
+The common depiction of American Indians and their relationship with European colonists has however changed over time.

 History

 In 1851, Charles Dickens wrote a scathingly sarcastic review in his weekly magazine, Household Words, of painter George Catlin's show of American Indians when it visited England.
 In his essay, entitled The Noble Savage, Dickens expressed repugnance for Indians and their way of life, recommending that they ought to be "civilized out of existence".
 (Dickens' essay refers to Dryden's use of the term, not to Rousseau.)
 Dickens' scorn for those unnamed individuals, who, like Catlin, he alleged, misguidedly exalted the so-called "noble savage", was limitless.
 In reality, Dickens maintained, Indians were dirty, cruel, and constantly fighting among themselves.
 Dickens' satire on Catlin and others like him who might find something to admire in the American Indians or African bushmen is a notable turning point in the history of the use of the phrase.

 Eastern European-produced Westerns were popular in Communist Eastern European countries, and were a particular favorite of Joseph Stalin.
 "Red Western" or "Ostern" films usually portrayed the American Indians sympathetically, as oppressed people fighting for their rights, in contrast to American Westerns of the time, which frequently portrayed the Indians as villains.

 The concept of Native Americans living in harmony with nature was taken up in the 1960s by the hippie subculture and played a certain role in the formative phase of the environmentalist movement.
 The so-called Legend of the Rainbow Warriors, an alleged Hopi prophecy foretelling environmental activism, became popular, with most proponents unaware that the story is untrue, written as part of an evangelical Christian tract, and an attempt to destroy traditional Native religions.

 In the US cultural mainstream, negative depiction of Native Americans came to be seen as racist in the 1980s, as reflected in the production of western films emphasizing the "noble savage" such as Dances with Wolves (1990).